SiFTW/MitchellLabWebsite/content/post/centre/index.md

 It is written from the perspective of an FLF.

 # Chapter 1.
-Laying the foundation
+Surveying the landscape.

 ## Why start a research centre as an FLF?